Family Law Appeals in Colorado

 The purpose of appeals is ultimately beneficial for filers—they provide a way for mistakes committed by the court to be undone by higher authorities.
 If you have been subjected to a court decision that neither fair nor justified, appeals give you the second chance you need.
 However, you will require an attorney for the appeals process.
 An attorney will be able to determine if you have grounds for an appeal and file on your behalf.

 The Harris Law Firm is highly skilled and experienced when it comes to appeals regarding family law.
 Your court decision may not be the end of the story.
 Whether you want to overturn a custody decision or the size of your divorce settlement, we can help you file an appeal effectively and quickly.

-Many of our lawyers have prior experience handling appeals or working for appellate courts (the courts which receive appeals).
+With 250 years of combined experiecne, our lawyers have experience handling appeals or working for appellate courts (the courts which receive appeals).
 We understand the process with familiarity and insight.
 In the end, we can make sure that the facts of your case speak for themselves, creating the best solution for you and your loved ones.